-Here you can find the detailed instruction on how to export data from a dBase table to SQL file.
+Here you can find the detailed instruction on how to export data from a dBase table to SQL file in Exportizer software.

 You can export data directly to your target database using Exportizer Pro or Exportizer Enterprise.
 But anyway, if you have a third party SQL tool which can execute the script in the target database, you can export the data to a SQL script, which is the intermediate layer between your source and target databases.